How to Become an RN in Indiana: 4 Steps

 Step 1: Complete Nursing School

-The first step in learning how to become an RN in Indiana is a prelicensure degree program.
+The journey begins with completing a prelicensure nursing program.
 Whether you opt for an ADN or BSN, nursing school will combine real-world clinical rotations with didactic coursework.
 You’ll take challenging classes such as the following:

-With this full workload, many nursing students look for flexible jobs so that they can bring in income without sacrificing their studies.
+Some RNs in training seek student nurse jobs that provide income without interfering with their studies.
 In Indiana, you can apply to become a Certified Nurse Aide (CNA) after you pass your Nursing Fundamentals class with a C or higher.
 Learn more about CNA jobs in Indiana.

 Another option that will help you gain work experience is to complete a student nurse externship.
 Programs like these have you rotate to different units, experiencing a range of specialties.
 You can gain clarity about the specialty you’d like to pursue, while also getting to know hiring managers and potentially giving yourself a leg-up when it’s time to apply for your first RN roles.